 If information changes in one part of the system, it impacts any corresponding areas.
 When you combine powerful reporting capabilities with this level of automation, you can be more efficient, more productive, and make smarter decisions (which in turn enables your business to grow as far as your ambition takes you).

-If you want to build a strong and sustainable sales pipeline (and just generally improve your sales process), take a more detailed look at our Manufacturing Software, which has strong contact management functionality (and is tailored for small to medium-sized manufacturers).
+If you want to build a strong and sustainable sales pipeline (and just generally improve your sales process), take a more detailed look at our Manufacturing software solutions market page.